dice-group/KBQA-PG/KBQA/appB/README.md

 ### ./transformer_architectures

-We developed differen models for App B. For more information, see [./transformer_architectures](transformer_architectures/README.md).
+We developed different models for App B. For more information, see [./transformer_architectures](transformer_architectures/README.md).